 Yeast infection

-Yeast infections, or vaginal candidiasis, are an incredibly common condition caused by the overgrowth of a naturally occuring fungus called Candida in the vagina — most commonly, Candida albicans.
+Yeast infections, or vaginal candidiasis, are an incredibly common condition caused by the overgrowth of a naturally occurring fungus called Candida in the vagina — most commonly Candida albicans.
 The most common symptoms of a vaginal yeast infection are:

 - Vaginal itching, redness, or soreness